mjn298/logger_app/README.md

 As per the specification, the file is streamed, and not read into working memory.

 ## Improvements:
 - This is not tested nearly enough.
 The alerting state logic is tested as requested.
-There's a lot I'd like to cover (anything involving arithmetic).
+Additionally, I tested the TimestampMap, because its correctness is essential to the Alerting's proper functioning, and its code is the most likely to face bugs.
+There's a lot more I'd like to cover
+(anything involving arithmetic).
 Ease of testing is a major motivation to avoid mutation and restrict side-effectful code to a small part of the app (in this case, the `Logger` object).
 Were this a production application, I'd test everything.
 - I should make the input path configurable so that you can try different files without recompiling... or worse, having to